-Touch the Main Menu icon from the home page to access all settings.
-The menu structure is grouped by alarms, inputs and outputs.
+The menu structure is grouped by alarms, inputs and outputs, graphs and HOA.
 Under the Configuration menu will be general settings such as the clock, the language, etc. that do not have an input or output associated with it.
 Each input has its own menu for calibration and unit selection as needed.
+Each output has its own setup menu including set points, timer values and operating modes as needed.
 Each output has its own setup menu including set points, timer values and operating modes as needed.